-Eastern Illinois University has been closely monitoring the COVID-19 (novel coronavirus) outbreak on a global level and has taken appropriate actions in order to ensure the safety, health, and well-being of students doing a study abroad program.
-Below are updates and FAQs relevant to current/prospective study abroad students and faculty.
+Eastern Illinois University has been closely monitoring the COVID-19 (Novel Coronavirus) global pandemic and has taken appropriate actions in order to ensure the safety, health, and well-being of students completing a study abroad program.
+Below are updates and FAQs relevant to study abroad students.

 Spring and Summer 2020 Programs